opendocsg/slw-judgments-backfill/2018_SGHC_177/report.md

 13     Alternatively, the presumption of possession under s 21 of the Act applied.
 The Accused did not show on the balance of probabilities that he did not have the drugs in his possession.
 As the Accused was in control of the vehicle from which the drugs were seized, and he had not adduced any evidence to rebut the presumption, the presumption continued in effect.

 14     Finally, the presumption of knowledge under s 18(2) of the Act applied: the Accused was presumed to have had knowledge of the nature of the drugs.
-Applying _Obeng Comfort v PP_ [2017] 1 SLR 633, the Accused would have to adduce evidence that he did not have such knowledge or did not take steps to establish the nature of the drug.
+Applying _Obeng Comfort v PP_ <span class="citation">[2017] 1 SLR 633</span>, the Accused would have to adduce evidence that he did not have such knowledge or did not take steps to establish the nature of the drug.
 The circumstances surrounding the delivery were suspect, namely: (a) the Accused was not given much detail about the deliveries; (b) the high value of the items brought in; (c) and the high amount paid to him.
 The Accused failed to determine what the contents were.
 The Accused had also given statements corroborating his guilt.

 **Summary of the Defence submissions**